-All new Trustees participate in a voluntary induction programme with training offered from a local provider.
+All new Trustees participate in a voluntary induction programme with training offered from a local provider but the induction provided will depend upon their existing experience and skillsets.
+A tour of the Academy and a chance to meet staff and pupils will always be offered.
 All Trustees are issued with a copy of the DfE Governors Handbook giving a wide range of information and guidance relating to the governance of an academy.
 A programme of Trustee training is provided according to need and specific roles.
 A skills audit is carried out bi-annually and training accessed according to needs indicated.
 The Board of Trustees holds training events when required based on key issues for Trustee and school development.